aleixv/ai-shopping-cart/README.md

 ## Contents

+## How to Run Locally

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Run the application using the command: `./gradlew bootRun`

 The project structure is organized as follows:

 -   `src/main/java/com/example/ai_shopping_cart/domain`: Contains the domain entities, value objects, and domain services.